Understanding CSS Basics.

 Here I can change which default font I want to use by clicking on the Advanced button.

-When you apply any option then you can see changes has been made in browser.
+When you apply any option then you can see changes has been made in the browser.

 similarly, If you change the size also changes will be affected in the web browser.

-If you want to change the text color, background color, and link color, click on the color button.
+If you want to change the text colour, background colour, and link colour, click on the colour button.

-The mean of above opening file in any browser is that when you open any un styled file then browser apply its style.
 So what point I mean to show you.
-Well to make sure, you focus very fundamentals truth of CSS when you begin to write styles.
+Well to make sure, you focus on very fundamentals truth of CSS when you begin to write styles.

 CSS Editor Features.